 WATCH: "The Prince of Darkness" Kevin Sullivan does not accept desertion from his group, as he teaches The Lock and "Superstar" Graham a lesson

-His messages many times made an allusion to the occult, witchcraft, hallucinogens, and even Satanism, but Sullivan mentions that he never used the word “Satan” and never brought religion into the interviews.
-Of course, people knew what he represented even if they didn’t always understand the cryptic and eerie messages he became infamous for.
-He further stated that the wrestling magazines did run with it, by using headlines like “Satan Is My Manager” in order to sell their product.
+His messages often alluded to the occult, witchcraft, hallucinogens, and even Satanism, but Sullivan mentions that he never used the word "Satan" and never brought religion into the interviews.
+Of course, people knew what he represented, even if they didn’t always understand the cryptic and eerie messages he became known for.
+He further stated that the wrestling magazines did run with it by using headlines like "Satan Is My Manager" to sell their product.
 He credits the gimmick’s success on having selfless babyfaces to work with that put their egos aside.
-The band of heroes enlisted to repel this evil included Dusty Rhodes, “Blackjack” Mulligan, Barry Windham, Kendall Windham, Mike Graham, and Mike Rotundo.
-In turn, they were referred to as “Faces of Darkness and Faces of Fear” by Sullivan.
+The band of heroes enlisted to repel this evil included Dusty Rhodes, "Blackjack" Mulligan, Barry Windham, Kendall Windham, Mike Graham, and Mike Rotundo.
+In turn, they were referred to as "Faces of Darkness and Faces of Fear" by Sullivan.

 WATCH: Kevin Sullivan, accompanied by The Fallen Angel and his Army of Darkness, faces Blackjack Mulligan

-According to Sullivan from a Kayfabe Memories shoot interview, further reasons for the success of the gimmick include the fans wanting to believe it was real.
+According to Sullivan from a Kayfabe Memories shoot interview, further reasons for the gimmick’s success include the fans wanting to believe it was real.
 Also, Sullivan felt that if he could convince the boys in the back that he really was a devil worshipper by living the gimmick, then he’d get over with the people at the shows.
 The only time he sensed that they went overboard was when Dusty hung him on television.
-The gimmick in part was based on musicians like Ozzy Ozborne, Metallica, and Billy Idol.
-Some say that he really did get into Satanism and the black arts along with The Fallen Angel (later Nancy Benoit), but this is unproven, and has always denied his involvement.
+In part, the gimmick was based on musicians like Ozzy Ozborne, Metallica, and Billy Idol.
+Some say that he really did get into Satanism and the black arts along with The Fallen Angel (later Nancy Benoit), but this is unproven and has always denied his involvement.
 The vignette of The Purple Haze walking out of the almost pitch-black ocean, with King Curtis narrating, is possibly wrestling’s first video.